sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 {{< image src="build.png" width="600px" class="center" >}}

-Related to dependencies, I do want to call out that Google's "well-known" protobuf types get special privilege of being built into protoc.
+Related to dependencies, I do want to call out that [Google's "well-known" protobuf types](https://protobuf.dev/reference/protobuf/google.protobuf/) get special privilege of being built into protoc.
 While these types are incredibly useful and invaluable, their privilege makes it hard for other libraries of useful protobuf types to exist and thrive.
+Just building these protobuf definitions is a cop out for not having a real and consistent story for dependency management.

 ## Ugly Documentation
 I've never seen documentation generated from protobuf that wasn't super ugly.
 I think since gRPC has historically been a backend service, the backend devs never bothered to put any real effort into making pretty documentation output using a protoc plugin.
 I've solved this problem by [making a protoc plugin](https://github.com/sudorandom/protoc-gen-connect-openapi) that generates OpenAPI from given protobuf files.
 Then I use one of the many beautiful tools for displaying the OpenAPI spec.
 This was, by far, much easier than getting me to make a decent design.